 Abilify is approved to treat bipolar I disorder in children ages 10 to 17 years.
 The starting dose of Abilify, when used alone or in combination with lithium or valproate, is 2 mg once per day.

-After 2 days of treatment, your child’s doctor may increase their dosage to 5 mg once per day.
-After another 2 days, they may increase their dosage to 10 mg once per day.
-This would be their maintenance (long-term) dosage.
+After 2 days of treatment, your child’s doctor may increase the dosage for your child to 5 mg once per day.
+After another 2 days, they may increase your child’s dosage to 10 mg once per day.
+This would be the maintenance (long-term) dosage.

-Your child’s doctor may increase their dosage by 5 mg per day to a maximum dosage of 30 mg per day.
+Your child’s doctor may increase the Abilify dosage by 5 mg per day to a maximum dosage of 30 mg per day.

 Dosage for schizophrenia in children